What is AR.js & what is it used for?

 One of the limitations of using AR.js is that you have to use a marker image.

 They work kinda like a QR code, you scan the marker image and the web application will display the 3D model on top of it.
-AR.js makes it possible to customize the marker image though by uploading an image of your choice to the marker training website
+AR.js makes it possible to customise the marker image though by uploading an image of your choice to the marker training website.

 My experience during this week is that AR.js is best to use simple, monochrome images such as logos or letters as it makes it easier to detect; in this instance, I used the 3 Sided Cube logo.